MichelleVivita/Flask-MySQL-Application/README.md

 The user has options to either view all resident details; view type of services offered by the community and avail any of their choice based on ‘in’ and ‘out’ times; view past or upcoming events and book their slot for the same.
 The user may then logout, which brings them back to the home page.

-SOFTWARE REQUIREMENTS :
+# SOFTWARE REQUIREMENTS :

   	Python 3.6 along with the following dependencies:
-a.
-Pip :  A package management system used to install used to install and manage software packages written in Python.
+* Pip :  A package management system used to install used to install and manage software packages written in Python.
-    i.	pip install mysqlclient
+    * pip install mysqlclient
-    ii.	pip install flask
+    * pip install flask
-b.
-Flask: A micro web framework written in Python.
+* Flask: A micro web framework written in Python.
-c.
-MySQLdb: A thread-compatible interface to the popular MySQL database server that provides the Python database API.
+* MySQLdb: A thread-compatible interface to the popular MySQL database server that provides the Python database API.
-d.
-Database: A database named Hodor is created within MySQL database.
+* Database: A database named Hodor is created within MySQL database.
 Root privileges need to be given to all files within the database